OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 - Method – This specifies a particular fitting method, or “model.frame”.

 - Model – The default is FALSE. it is set to TRUE.
-That return the model frame as element model of the fit object.
+This attribute returns the model frame in the form of an element that is able to fit the object.

 - X – The default is FALSE.
 Set to TRUE to return the expanded design matrix as element x of the returned fit object.
 First set both x=TRUE if you are going to use the residuals function.